-The estimates on which the cost of the Plan is calculated including: Investment return - the rate of investment yield that the Plan will earn over the long-term future; Mortality rates - the death rates of employees and pensioners; life expectancy is based on these rates; Retirement rates - the rate or probability of retirement at a given age; Turnover rates - the rates at which employees of various ages are expected to leave employment for reasons other than death, disability, or retirement.
-Present value of all future benefit payments for current retirees and active employees taking into account assumptions about demographics, turnover, mortality, disability, retirement, health care trends, and other actuarial assumptions.
-The amount of contributions required to fund the benefit allocated to the current year of service.
-The equivalent of the accumulated normal costs allocated to the years before the valuation date.
-The single sum value of lifetime benefits to existing retirees.
+Assumptions or The estimates on which the cost of the Plan is calculated including: Actuarial Assumptions Investment return - the rate of investment yield that the Plan will earn over the long-term future; Mortality rates - the death rates of employees and pensioners; life expectancy is based on these rates; Retirement rates - the rate or probability of retirement at a given age; Turnover rates - the rates at which employees of various ages are expected to leave employment for reasons other than death, disability, or retirement.
+Actuarial Present Value of Total Projected Benefits (APB) Present value of all future benefit payments for current retirees and active employees taking into account assumptions about demographics, turnover, mortality, disability, retirement, health care trends, and other actuarial assumptions.
+Normal Cost The amount of contributions required to fund the benefit allocated to the current year of service.
+Actuarial Accrued Liability for Actives The equivalent of the accumulated normal costs allocated to the years before the valuation date.
+Actuarial Accrued Liability for Retirees The single sum value of lifetime benefits to existing retirees.
 This sum takes account of life expectancies appropriate to the ages of the retirees and of the interest which the sum is expected to earn before it is entirely paid out in benefits.
-The value of assets used by the actuary in the valution.
+Valuation Value of Assets (VVA) The value of assets used by the actuary in the valution.
 These may be at market value or some other method used to smooth variations in market value from one valuation to the next.
-The ratio VVA/AAL.
-The extent to which the actuarial accrued liability of the Plan exceeds the assets of the Plan.
+Funded Ratio The ratio VVA/AAL.
+Unfunded Actuarial Accrued Liability (UAAL): The extent to which the actuarial accrued liability of the Plan exceeds the assets of the Plan.
 There is a wide range of approaches to paying off the unfunded actuarial accrued liability, from meeting the interest accrual only to amortizing it over a specific period of time.
-Payments made over a period of years equal in value to the Plan's unfunded actuarial accrued liability.
-The rate of earnings of the Plan from its investments, including interest, dividends and capital gain and loss adjustments, computed as a percentage of the average value of the fund.
+Amortization of the Unfunded Actuarial Accrued Liability Payments made over a period of years equal in value to the Plan's unfunded actuarial accrued liability.
+Investment Return (discount rate) The rate of earnings of the Plan from its investments, including interest, dividends and capital gain and loss adjustments, computed as a percentage of the average value of the fund.
 For actuarial purposes, the investment return often reflects a smoothing of the capital gains and losses to avoid significant swings in the value of assets from one year to the next.
 If the plan is funded on a pay-as-you-go basis, the discount rate is tied to the expected rate of return on day-to-day employer funds.